kstreith/mjsworks/input/index.md

 ### Upcoming Workshops

+Come to one of my workshops and interactively learn how to create your own encaustic piece.

--  Natures calling an encaustic mixed media experience
+- Natures calling, An encaustic mixed media experience
-   When: Saturday Feb 23rd 2019 11am-2pm
+  **When:** Saturday March 16th, 2019 11am-2pm
-   Where: Going Local NC 208 N Front St, Wilmington, North Carolina 28401
+  **Where:** Going Local NC 208 N Front St, Wilmington, NC 28401
+  **Details:** Read more about event on [Facebook](https://www.facebook.com/events/265725187473164/)
-   To register call Going Local NC at (910)769-4833
+  **To register:** Call Going Local NC at (910) 769-4833
 - Seascapes and mermaids
-  When: Saturday April 20th 2019 10am-12:30pm
+  **When:** Saturday April 20th, 2019 10am-12:30pm
-  Where: Soulful heART Studio at The Young Farm, 507 East Young Street, Rolesville, NC  27571
+  **Where:** Soulful heART Studio at The Young Farm, 507 East Young Street, Rolesville, NC  27571
+  **Details:** Read more about event on [Facebook](https://www.facebook.com/events/352302128683484/)
-  To register click the [link](http://deborahsoulfulheart.com/product/encaustic-painting-using-nature-with-marcia-streithorst/)
+  **To register:** Click the [link](http://deborahsoulfulheart.com/product/encaustic-painting-using-nature-with-marcia-streithorst/)

 ### About Me